Martin Luther King, Jr. National Historical Park

-The Martin Luther King, Jr. National Historic Site is centered around Dr. King's boyhood home and includes many other structures important to his story, including Ebenezer Baptist Church, where he was baptized and later served as pastor.
+The Martin Luther King, Jr. National Historical Park is centered around Dr. King's boyhood home and includes many other structures important to his story, including Ebenezer Baptist Church, where he was baptized and later served as pastor.
 The site is a part of the larger Sweet Auburn neighborhood and is a key part of a thriving community.

-Martin Luther King Jr National Historic Site participated in Partners in Preservation: National Parks.
+Martin Luther King, Jr. National Historical Park participated in Partners in Preservation: National Parks.

 “It's going to make me feel real good especially walking down the street with my kids and showing them what their mother did and what they can do when they get older.”Dominique, Crew Leader